Published: 14 May 2018

 After Brexit you can continue to live, work and study in the Netherlands.
 You will need a new residence document in the event of both a deal and no deal.
 To obtain a residence document after Brexit, certain rules apply.
 Find out below which rules apply.

 After Brexit there will be a transition period in the event of both a deal and a no deal.

 You will retain your existing rights during the transition period in the event of both a deal and no deal.

-In this letter, the IND will invite you to submit an application for a (new) residence document online.
-You will need this to continue to live, work and study in the Netherlands after Brexit.
+In this letter, the IND will invite you to submit an application for definite residence.
+If your application is approved you will receive a (new) residence document.
+This document is a prove of your residence rights.
+You will need it to continue to live, work and study in the Netherlands after Brexit.

 Certain conditions apply.
 If you fulfil them, you can obtain a residence document.
 Find out which conditions apply in the event of a deal or no deal.

 The IND will send out these applications in stages to ensure that every application is processed carefully and promptly.
 It is not possible for all UK nationals to submit an application at the same time.
 It could lead to possible delays in your application.